scotthmccoy/scotthmccoy.github.io/_posts/2023-12-27-uncle-bob-considered-harmful.md

 * He's been a proponent of [TDD](https://en.wikipedia.org/wiki/Test-driven_development)

 # Factorio
-Martin also has a sadly well-earned reputation for saying things that range from the merely cringey to actually hateful, a reputation I unfortunately didn't know anything about until somewhat recently, when Michal Kovařík, aka kovarex, the lead dev of Factorio, posted [Friday Fun Facts #366](https://factorio.com/blog/post/fff-366), mentioning Uncle Bob as an inspiration.
+Martin also has such a bad reputation that many people refuse to speak at conferences if they know he will also be a speaker, a reputation I unfortunately didn't know anything about until Michal Kovařík, aka kovarex, the lead dev of Factorio, posted [Friday Fun Facts #366](https://factorio.com/blog/post/fff-366), mentioning Uncle Bob as an inspiration.
 Factorio is a game about engineering that is itself, so well-engineered itself that there are [memes](https://www.reddit.com/r/factorio/comments/i5cdl2/literally_unplayable/) about it, and the FFFs are often full of great programming advice.

 The response to FFF-366 on reddit was rather negative and [Kovarex's response](https://old.reddit.com/r/factorio/comments/o2ly6f/friday_facts_366_the_only_way_to_go_fast_is_to_go/h273tim/) - to "Take the cancel culture mentaility and shove it up your ass" which he then walked back to "Deplatforming is comparable to censorship under Soviet occupation".
-This [didn't go very well](https://www.reddit.com/r/GamerGhazi/comments/o34v6h/factorio_founder_rages_about_cancel_culture_after/).
+This [didn't go very well](https://www.reddit.com/r/GamerGhazi/comments/o34v6h/factorio_founder_rages_about_cancel_culture_after/) to the point that I almost stopped playing Factorio entirely.

 # Robert Martin's Reputation
 I was susprised to discover that Martin had a nasty enough reputation to warrant all this, so I did some digging: